alexpaul/Firebase-Security-Rules/README.md

 * Review what are Firebase Security Rules.
 * Configure various Firebase rules based on business logic.

+## Installation

+This repo has an included `Google-Info.plist` file for public access which allows multiple users to be on the same Firebase app.
+However feel free to create your own Firebase console project and download the associated `Google-Info.plist` to test security rules.

 ## Firebase Rules

 Firebase rules has a similar structure to Javascript and JSON.
 It's a language based on the [Common Expression Language (CEL)]() that uses `match` and `allow` statements that support conditionally granted access.